StackVista/stackstate-docs/stackpacks/integrations/sap.md

 ### API endpoints

-The specific endpoints queried by the StackState SAP integration are described below.
+The specific endpoints queried by the Rancher Observability SAP integration are described below.
 All named REST API endpoints use the HTTPS protocol for communication.

 * `SAP_ITSAMInstance/Process??Instancenumber=`
 * `SAP_ITSAMInstance/WorkProcess??Instancenumber=`